Legal Health Care Proxy Forms for Patients

 Learn More About Creating a Health Care Proxy

-Estate planning can be overwhelming, but it doesn’t have to be.
-Find answers to common questions about creating your Health Care Proxy and planning for your future here.
+Estate planning can be overwhelming, but it does not have to be.
+Find answers to common questions about creating your Health Care Proxy, what is an advance directive, and how to store legal documents online in a digital vault so you can plan for your future with confidence.

 A Health Care Proxy (also called a Medical Power of Attorney or Health Care Representative) is a legal document that lets you appoint a trusted person to make medical decisions on your behalf if you become unable to communicate or make those decisions yourself.
 Without one, doctors and hospitals may turn to family members or courts to make critical medical choices, which may not align with your wishes.